LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 ### Phone Storage is Full

-This was recently reported by a user.
+This was reported by a user in November 2021.
 His phone storage was almost full and the reported error messages for Loop was:

 *  `Sqlite Error: A Sqlite Error Occurred: (13) Database or Disk is Full`